ealbiol/tableposts/README.md

 - Remove posts.
 - Test coverage near 70%.

+### Important

+- You can login with any email and password.

 ### Installation steps.
 This project can be locally installed with the following steps.
 ```bash